Lego Castle: Standalone Castle sets (2014present)

+Although Lego has not released a new line of medieval-themed sets since the end of Castle III in 2013, Lego has released, under other lines, several standalone sets which are stylistically consistent with many of the previous Castle themes.
+On February 1, 2021 Lego released the Medieval Blacksmith Shop as a Lego Ideas set.
+On June 1st, 2021 Lego released the Creator 3-1 Medieval Castle in the Creator theme.
+In July 2022 the Lego Lions Knight Castle was released inspired by the original Castle set in 1984.
+On March 1, 2024 Lego released the Lego Icons Medieval Town Square set as a remake of the 2009 Medieval Market Village.
+This set also brought back a retired goat piece.

 Theme park attractions

 In 1999, a Lego Castle themed land was introduced to Legoland California, featuring Castle Hill, Wild Woods Golf and Enchanted Walk.

 In 2002, a Lego Castle themed land was introduced to Legoland Deutschland Resort, featuring Caterpillar Ride, Royal Joust, Fire Dragon, Dragon Hunt and Gold Panning.

 In November 2021, a Lego Castle themed land was announced for the upcoming launch of Legoland Shanghai Resort in 2024.

 Awards and nominations

 In 2005, Lego Knights’ Kingdom was awarded "Toy of the Year" and also "Boy Toy of the Year" by the Toy Association.